BDC Hamburger Icon

 Descriptive text is written content that clearly outlines the meaning and provides information.
 Nested headings allow users with assistive devices to better understand the outline and structure of content on your website.

-Employ labels, which allow all images, videos and other visual elements to be useful for individuals even if they can’t clearly see the information.
-Also, take extra time to make sure your HTML code is free of errors, such as broken links.
+Employ labels, which allow all images, videos, and other visual elements to be useful for individuals even if they can’t clearly see the information.
+Also make sure your HTML code is free of errors, such as broken links.
 No consumer will be impressed with a site that’s not functional.

 User control

-Also, the more you can avoid automatic elements, the better.
+The more you can avoid automatic elements, the better.
 You don’t want a video to play automatically or the appearance of your site to change without input from the user.
-Meanwhile, the user should be able to change any portion of your site that’s time-dependent.
-Some individuals need a longer time to complete activities.
+The user should be able to change any portion of your site that’s time-dependent, because some individuals need a longer time to complete activities.
 Make sure your website isn’t timing out or otherwise hindering someone who needs an extended amount of time to use your site.

 3. Provide seamless customer service.